 8. What is your philosophy of life?

-Do you have any musical or literary plans for 2017?
+Do you have any musical or literary plans?

 Having just written lyrics and recorded a reggae dubplate for Gravity Sound System, I plan to collaborate more with the producer on other projects.
 But my main project is The Heartbeats, a band with a wonderful ‘micro-symphonic’ sound and a repertoire that ranges from self-penned originals (Ludwig Manhattan’s Germaican Blues and English lyrics to Brazilian classics) to Marvin Gaye’s finest, via beautiful standards by Johnny Mercer or Irving Berlin.
 Our flautist, María Gil, is an experienced jazz player and singer, and the musical arrangements – by French horn player Anton Tkachenko and cellist Andy-Bob Nolen – are a real testament to the virtue of openness.
-The Heartbeats played at the Sala Zircó last month, we’re playing in the main auditorium of Valencia’s Botanical Gardens this month, and on Sunday 2nd April we’re at the Estudio Loft-Social in Ruzafa.
+The Heartbeats played at the Sala Zircó and the show was a success.

 Interview by Owl